SachaIZADI/colorful-world-pix2pix/README.md

 colorful-world/data/download_data.sh
 ```

-We designed a `pytorch Dataset` to handle the generation training samples.
+We designed a `pytorch Dataset` to handle the generation of training samples.
 It takes a colored image and transforms it into a black & white image.

 <img src = "/media/color2black&white.png" height="250">